jancarloviray/blog/_posts/2016-12-19-postgres-quick-start-and-best-practices.md

 ### Default Values

 A column can be assigned a default value.
-When a new row is created and no values are specified for some of the columns, those will be filled with their respective default values. **If not default value is declared, the default value is null**.
+When a new row is created and no values are specified for some of the columns, those will be filled with their respective default values. **If no default value is declared, the default value is null**.

 ```sql
 CREATE TABLE products ( product_no integer,